St Austell: Landmarks

+Media

+Television

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Caradon Hill and local relay TV transmitters.

+Radio

+Local radio stations are BBC Radio Cornwall on 95.2 FM, Heart West on 105.1 FM, and CHAOS Radio, a community based station which broadcast from the town on 105.6 FM.

+Newspapers

+The town is served by the local newspaper, St Austell Voice.

 Transport

 St Austell railway station was opened by the Cornwall Railway on 4 May 1859 on the hillside above the town centre.
 Two branch lines west of the town were later opened to serve the china clay industry; the Newquay and Cornwall Junction Railway which is still partly open, and the short-lived Trenance Valley line.
 The independent narrow gauge Pentewan Railway ran from West Hill to the coast at Pentewan.
 The Cornish Main Line in St Austell is quite renowned for its viaducts in the Gover Valley and Trenance areas of the town.
-The original timber structure was designed by Isambard Kingdom Brunel, it was 115 ft high, 720 ft long on 10 piers; it was replaced by a new stone viaduct in 1899.
+The original timber structure was designed by Isambard Kingdom Brunel, it was 115 ft high, 720 ft long on 10 piers; it was replaced by a stone viaduct in 1899.

 There was a siding located west of the viaduct.
 In the early years trains from St Austell had to push wagons over the tall, curving viaduct to shunt this siding.
 The Great Western Railway's instructions stated that: "Trucks may be pushed from St Austell to the Siding, but when this is done the speed of the Train between the two places must not exceed 8 miles an hour, and the head Guard must ride on the leading vehicle, unless it be a bonnet end one, in which case he must ride in the first low sided vehicle from it, to keep a good look out, and be prepared to give a signal to the Driver either by Day or Night, as may be required".
 Train services today operate west to Truro and Penzance, and east to Plymouth and London.
 There are also CrossCountry services on most days to the North of England and Scotland.

 The town's bus station faces the entrance to the railway station to offer an easy interchange between buses and trains.
 National Express coach services call here, a dedicated link operates to the Eden Project, and local buses operate to villages such as Fowey and Mevagissey.
 The town can be accessed by the A390 which by-passes the town to the south on its way from Liskeard to Truro, or by the A391 from Bodmin, or by the A3058 from Newquay.
 In addition there are the B3273 to Mevagissey, the B3274 to Padstow and the A3082 to Fowey.